 If you love taking long walks, there is no better city than Rome.
 Its attractions are endless; the many itineraries that this immense and wonderful city offers are an indispensable invitation to walk it from top to bottom to discover every corner, even the less known ones, while you stay in shape.

 Among the most famous parks in Rome, Villa Borghese, Villa Ada Savoia, and Villa Doria Pamphilj are real open-air gyms, easily reachable on foot or by urban transport, where you can practice your favorite activities: running, biking, yoga, and cardio exercises to complete your workout, or simply allow yourself a few hours of complete relaxation away from the chaos of the city.
-Moreover, some places are also equipped with tracks for skateboarding and skating, including the new skate playground for beginners and experts, located inside the Colle Oppio Park, which owns a suggestive view of the Colosseum.
+Moreover, some places are also equipped with tracks for skateboarding and skating, including the new skate playground located inside the Colle Oppio Park, which owns a suggestive view of the Colosseum.

 Fans of this ancient and noble discipline can also enjoy the area of the EUR district Lake, the artificial pond designed by architect Marcello Piacentini; located within the larger EUR district Central Park, it is a true jewel of landscape architecture.